Vizzuality/vizzuality/content/projects/ngo-aid-map.md

 opinions:
     -
-        title: "Unlcoking the Black Box: Transparency Matters and the NGO Aid Map"
+        title: "Unlocking the Black Box: Transparency Matters and the NGO Aid Map"
         photo:
         autor: <a href="http://aiddata.org/blog/unlocking-the-black-box-transparency-matters-and-the-ngo-aid-map"> Harsh Desai and Dan Kent, AidData</a>
     -